fredshonorio/json-decoder/README.md

 decodeString("\"string\"", String); // right("string")
 ```
 ## Arrays
 `list` decodes a JSON array and decodes every element with a given decoder.
-Returns a javaslang `Seq<T>`.
+Returns a javaslang `List<T>`.
 `index` decodes an array and picks the element at a given index.

 ``` java